A Formalization of SQL with Nulls: -relations as an abstract data type

 \section{$K$-relations as an abstract data type}

-For a commutative semi-ring $(K,+,\times,0,1)$ (i.e. $(K,+,0)$ and $(K,\times,1)$ are commutative monoids, $\times$ distributes over $+$, and $0$ annililates $\times$), a $K$-relation is a \emph{finitely supported} function $R$ of type $T \to K$, where by finitely supported we mean that $R~t \neq 0$ only for finitely many $t : T$. $K$-relations constitute a natural model for databases: for example, if $K = \bN$, $R~t$ can be interpreted as the multiplicity of a tuple $t$ in $R$, and finite-supportedness corresponds to the finiteness of bags.
-In Coq, we can represent $K$-relations as (computable) functions: however, each function must be proved finitely supported separately, cluttering the formalisation.
-To minimise the complication, we model $K$-relations by means of an abstract data type (as opposed to the concrete type of functions); this technique was previously used by one of the authors to formalize binding structures~\cite{Ricciotti15}.
+We recall the notion of \emph{$K$-relation}, introduced in~\cite{Green07} by Green et al.: for a commutative semi-ring $(K,+,\times,0,1)$ (i.e. $(K,+,0)$ and $(K,\times,1)$ are commutative monoids, $\times$ distributes over $+$, and $0$ annihilates $\times$), a $K$-relation is a \emph{finitely supported} function $R$ of type $T \to K$, where by finitely supported we mean that $R~t \neq 0$ only for finitely many $t : T$. $K$-relations constitute a natural model for databases: for example, if $K = \bN$, $R~t$ can be interpreted as the multiplicity of a tuple $t$ in $R$, and finite-supportedness corresponds to the finiteness of bags.
+In Coq, we can represent $K$-relations as (computable) functions: however, each function must be proved finitely supported separately, cluttering the formalization.
+To minimize the complication, we model $K$-relations by means of an abstract data type (as opposed to the concrete type of functions); this technique was previously used by one of the authors to formalize binding structures~\cite{Ricciotti15}.

 Just as in the theory of programming languages, an abstract data type for $K$-relations does not provide access to implementation details, but offers a selection of operations (union, difference, cartesian product) that are known to preserve the structural properties of $K$-relations, and in particular finite-supportedness.
-For the purpose of this work, the ADT we describe is specialised to $\bN$-relations; we fully believe our technique can be adapted to general commutative semi-rings (for example, provenance semi-rings~\cite{Green07}), with some adaptations due to the fact that our model needs to support operations, like difference, that are not available in a semi-ring.
+For the purpose of this work, the ADT we describe is specialized to $\bN$-relations; we fully believe our technique can be adapted to general commutative semi-rings (including the provenance semi-rings that provided the original motivation for $K$-relations), with some adaptations due to the fact that our model needs to support operations, like difference, that are not available in a semi-ring.